PoshCode/PowerShellPracticeAndStyle/Best-Practices/Writing-Parameter-Blocks.md

 If you have more than one ParameterSetName on your parameters, you should specify one of them as the `DefaultParameterSetName` in the CmdletBinding.

-## You should support --whatif
+## You should support -WhatIf

 If you write a command that changes state, you should probably add `SupportsShouldProcess` to your CmdletBinding.
-This allows users to specify `-WhatIf` and `-Confirm` when calling your command, so you'll need to actually support those by using `$PSCmdlet.ShouldProcess(...)` or `$PSCmdlet.ShouldContinue(...)` or by passing the preference variable on to other commands you're calling (e.g. `-Whatif:$WhatIfPreference`).
+This allows users to specify `-WhatIf` and `-Confirm` when calling your command, so you'll need to actually support those by using `$PSCmdlet.ShouldProcess(...)` or `$PSCmdlet.ShouldContinue(...)` or by passing the preference variable on to other commands you're calling (e.g., `-Whatif:$WhatIfPreference`).

 Here's an example of what that might look like: